Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 If you’re baking for different dietary needs, these substitutions work surprisingly well.

-• Gluten-Free: Replace all-purpose flour with a 1:1 gluten-free baking blend.
+• Gluten-Free: Replace plain flour with a 1:1 gluten-free baking blend.
 Oat flour also works if combined with almond flour.

 • Vegan: Use coconut or almond yogurt and swap eggs with flax eggs.
 Add a little extra baking powder for lift.